IIIF/api/source/api/presentation/3.0/index.md

 A human readable label, name or title for the resource.
 This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.
 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.

  * A Collection _MUST_ have at least one label.
+   Clients _MUST_ process label on a Collection.
- * A Manifest _MUST_ have at least one label, such as the name of the object or title of the intellectual work that it embodies.
+ * A Manifest _MUST_ have at least one label.
+   Clients _MUST_ process label on a Manifest.
- * A Sequence  _MAY_ have one or more labels, and if there are multiple Sequences in a single manifest then they _MUST_ each have at least one label.
+ * A Sequence  _MAY_ have one or more labels, and if there are multiple Sequences in a single Manifest then they _MUST_ each have at least one label.
+   Clients _SHOULD_ support multiple Sequences, and if they do, _MUST_ process label on a Sequence.
- * A Canvas _SHOULD_ have at least one label, such as the page number or short description of the view.
+ * A Canvas _SHOULD_ have at least one label.
+   Clients _MUST_ process label on a Canvas, and _MUST_ generate a label for Canvases that do not have them.
  * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same Canvas, then they _SHOULD_ each have at least one label.
+   Clients _MAY_ process label on content resources, and _MUST_ process them when part of a Choice.
  * A Range _SHOULD_ have at least one label.
+   Clients _MUST_ process label on a Range.
  * An AnnotationCollection _MUST_ have at least one label.
+   Clients _MUST_ process label on an AnnotationCollection.
  * Other resource types _MAY_ have labels.
+   Clients _MAY_ process label on other resource types.

 ``` json-doc
 {"label": {"en": ["Label Value"]}}